Table of Contents

-Surface water is that type of water mainly found on the surface of the earth.
+Surface water is the type of water mainly found on the surface of the earth.
 Example:- Spring, Lake, River, etc.

-Sub-surface water is that type of water mainly found below the earth’s surface.
+Sub-surface water is the type of water mainly found below the earth’s surface.
 Groundwater is known as Subsurface water.
 Example: Well

 Importance of Water

-1. Man and animals consume water, also they consume vegetation for their food.
+1. Man and animals consume water.
+Also, consume vegetation for their food.
 Plants cannot grow without water.

 2. The growth of vegetation also depends upon bacterial action, while bacteria need water to thrive.

 3. Good sanitation cannot be maintained without an adequate water supply system.

 4. Humans need water for drinking, cooking, cleaning, and washing.